|

 than just video services; it can provide access to on-demand gaming,

-info.)
+video network.)
 IPTV technology can provide a single stream to multiple

 clients simultaneously (multicasting).